Artificial Intelligence, often described as “Thor’s Hammer”, is simply getting into everything these days.

 The leading researchers and industry thought leaders across the globe have predicted where AI is heading in the coming year.

-The engineering simulation is primarily focused on structural performance needs of products, while design services are used for development of new products and enhanced performance of existing products.
+The engineering and manufacturing simulation is primarily focused on structural performance needs of products, while design services are used for development of new products and enhanced performance of existing products.

 “2018 will be the year deep learning starts a revolution in engineering simulation and design.
 Over the next three to five years, deep learning will accelerate product development from years to months and weeks to days to create a new paradigm of rapid innovation in product features, performance and cost,” said Marc Edgar, senior information scientist, GE Research.